-o Non-EU:
+• Non-EU:

-The activities to be performed in Norway, as well as the exchange of data between EU and non-EU countries will be duly considered.
-The ethics advisor will provide guidance on the sound and correct treatment of such data transfers.
+The activities performed in Norway, as well as the exchange of data between EU and non-EU countries will be duly considered.
+The ethics advisor provides guidance on the sound and correct treatment of such data transfers.

-Next, the ethics advisor will complete two reports, defined as deliverables 8.2 and 8.3, where he will describe the procedures that were implemented to solve any remaining ethical issues.
+Next, the ethics advisor has/will complete(d) two reports, defined as deliverables 8.2 and 8.3, where he (will) describe(s) the procedures that are/were implemented to solve any remaining ethical issues.